17 DAYS ●

 Journey south to Cambodia’s charming capital Phnom Penh.
 On the way, stop at the 17thcentury capital of Udong.
 On arrival at Phnom Penh, the rest of the day is at leisure.

-Marvel at the magnificent Royal Palace and Silver Pagoda before scaling the small hill topped by Wat Phnom.
-Later, enjoy the exhibits of the National Museum, which are housed in a spectacular Khmer-style building before learning about the tragedies of the recent past at the harrowing Tuol Sleng Museum.
+Experience a cyclo ride to the magnificent Royal Palace and Silver Pagoda before scaling the small hill topped by Wat Phnom.
+Later, enjoy the exhibits of the National Museum, which are housed in a spectacular Khmerstyle building, before learning about the tragedies of the recent past at the harrowing Tuol Sleng Museum.

 This morning, if time permits, there is an optional tour (at your own expense) to the Killing Fields, a solemn site and chilling memorial.
 Later, you will be transferred to Phnom Penh airport to board your flight to Australia, arriving home the same or following day.